 About the Ridge

-5 Maps of the Area and surroundings
+1 Maps of the Sydenham Hill Ridge Neighbourhood Area and surroundings

-6 Aerial Photograph of the Ridge
+2 Aerial Photograph of the Ridge and surroundings

-2. Characteristics of Sydenham Hill Ridge
+3 Characteristics of the Ridge

 The Sydenham Hill Ridge is the highest part of South London.
 It is densely green with Sydenham Hill Woods, Dulwich Woods, Hillcrest Woods and Wells Park.
 These woods, the remaining parts of the mediaeval Great North Wood, make up over half of the SHR Neighbourhood Area.
 They provide superb amenities for the local community and for Londoners, but also need protection.